binary-com/daily-report/_posts/en/2017-09-19-Dollar-Rebounds-Ahead-of-Fed-sep-17.md

 ## Coming up today

 Coming up today, we have UK retail sales at 09.30.

-Following this, we get existing US home sales at 15.00, followed by crude oil inventories at 15.30.
+Following this, we get US building permits and export prices at 13.30.

-At 19.00, we have the FOMC economic projections, with the FOMC statement and funds rate.
-The press conference follows at 19.30.
+Also at 13.30 we get Canadian manufacturing sales.

-New Zealand GDP is at 23.45.
+US President Trump speaks at 15.30

 ## Trade Idea